CURRENT GRAD STUDENTS

 Maria C. Ospina (email)

+Maria is a PhD student in the Graduate Group in Ecology.
 Maria’s previous research experience at the University of Florida, where she graduated with honors in Biology, has ranged from investigating ant-plant mutualisms, coral reefs, to birds.
 After graduation in 2015, she spent two years living abroad in Asia, Argentina, and Australia, while expanding her skill set in avian field techniques.
-Drawing from her experience in avian behavior, communication, and conservation, Maria joined the Graduate Group in Ecology seeking to understand how survival mechanisms (e.g. foraging, anti-predator behavior, interspecific, and intraspecific communication) in birds are impacted by anthropogenic disturbance.
+Drawing from her experience in avian behavior, communication, and conservation, Maria joined the Patricelli Lab seeking to understand how survival mechanisms (e.g. foraging, anti-predator behavior, interspecific, and intraspecific communication) in birds are impacted by anthropogenic disturbance.
 In other words, how do avian communities mitigate the effects of disturbance caused by human activities to survive?
 Maria’s dissertation research addresses how wildfire impacts foraging behavior, courtship and reproductive success in a species of conservation concern, the greater sage-grouse.
 Maria’s interest in community ecology has connections to her experience as an immigrant from Colombia: community support here in the United States helped ease her integration process.
 Having also worked as a community organizer and digital influencer for the immigrant community in Florida, one of Maria’s central goals is to be a catalyst for marginalized people to learn about the scientific process and potentially pursue a career in STEM.

 Eric F. Tymstra (email)